ravi2799/CNN_Furniture_Classification/ReadMe.md

     - it will run on 8383 port
     - You can test it using POST MAN.
 Link: --> http://0.0.0.0:8383/getPrediction Use body and upload image.

+## Dockerization

+    You can create docker image using Dockerfile.txt.

+      ** To build Image: **
+        There is Dockerfile inside Scripts.
+Go to that folder and run the below command. docker build -f Dockerfile.txt -t name .

+      ** To Run: **
+        docker run -d -p 8383 --name testapp -t name

+        It will run the api on 8383 port..

+     ** To go inside Docker **

+        docker exec -it testapp bash

+        You can also run api here using python api.py